alexpevzner/sane-airscan/sane-airscan.5.md

     ; directory specified here.
 The default is /var/run. socket_dir = /path/to/directory

+## BLACKLISTING DEVICES

+This feature can be useful, if you are on a very big network and have a lot of devices around you, while interesting only in a few of them.

+    [blacklist]
+    model = "Xerox*"       ; blacklist by model name name  = "HP*"          ; blacklist by network name ip    = 192.168.0.1    ; blacklist by address
+    ip    = 192.168.0.0/24 ; blacklist the whole subnet

+Note, model and network names come from DNS-SD, WS-Discovery doesn't provide this information.
+For filtering by model/network name to work, Avahi must be enabled and device must be discoverable via DNS-SD (not necessarily as a scanner, it's enough if WSD scanner is discoverable as a printer via DNS-SD).

+Blacklisting only affects automatic discovery, and doesn't affect manually configured devices

 ## DEBUGGING

 sane-airscan provides very good instrumentation for troubleshooting